 Grade 9 and 10: Students in grades 9 and 10 courses who have an “I” designation may be considered credit recovery.
 (Refer to page 42 in Growing Success)

-Grade 11 and 12: Students in grades 11 and 12 courses who have a blank entry designation on their final report card will not receive a credit for the course.
-The blank entry must be replaced by a mark by the designated dates.
-The lowest limit percentage of 30 may be used as a placeholder, where in the professional judgement of the teacher a final mark cannot be determined.
+Grade 11 and 12: Students in grades 11 and 12 courses that have a blank entry designation on their final report card will not receive credit for the course.
+A mark by the designated dates must replace the blank entry.
+The lowest limit percentage of 30 may be used as a placeholder, wherein the teacher’s professional judgment a final mark cannot be determined.
 Credit recovery may be an option.
 “S” for special circumstances may be placed on the transcript when a mark is assigned.

-The other alternative is having the student withdrawn from the course (as per ministry guidelines) The withdrawal would result in a “w” notation on the transcript and a credit value of 0 regardless of mark assigned for completed work.
+The other alternative is having the student withdraw from the course (as per ministry guidelines).
+The withdrawal would result in a “w” notation on the transcript and a credit value of 0 regardless of the mark assigned for completed work.